-Property Possible values Required logger name of the logger (see example above) at least one of logger, regex regex A pattern to match the message with. at least one of logger, regex Note It is advisable to place the regex pattern in double quotes, so that the JSON parser will accept the special characters used in regular expressions: e.g., "[=].[\w]" match-exception False, True NO depth Integer ≥ 0 NO type An arbitrary name which will serve as the alarm's marker.
-YES level TRACE, DEBUG, INFO, WARN, ERROR YES severity INDETERMINATE (default), LOW, MODERATE, HIGH, CRITICAL NO regex-flags A string representation of the (Java) regex flags options, joined by the 'or' pipe symbol: e.g., CASE_INSENSITIVE DOTALL.
-For fuller explanation, see the Java Tutorials on Regular Expressions [http:// docs.oracle.com/javase/tutorial/essential/regex].
-NO thread Thread name (restricts this alarm type only to this particular thread).
-NO include-in-key Concatenation of key field names (see below) YES
+Property Possible values Required type Name of this alarm type (settable only once).
+YES keyWords Whitespace-delimited concatenation of key field names (see below).
+YES regex A pattern to match the message with.
+YES Note It is advisable to place the regex pattern in double quotes, e.g., "[=].[\w]" regex-flags A string representation of the (Java) regex flags options, joined by the 'or' pipe symbol: e.g., CASE_INSENSITIVE DOTALL.
+For fuller explanation, see the Java Tutorial on Regular Expressions [http://docs.oracle.com/javase/tutorial/essential/regex].
+NO match-exception True = recur over embedded exception messages when applying the regex match (default is False).
+NO depth Integer # 0, = depth of exception trace to examine when applying match-exception; undefined means unbounded (default).
+NO